Skip to main content

 Switch branches with the Git folder dialog

-Other Git operations (Commit & Push, etc.) from Git folder dialog
+Other Git operations, such as commit or push, from the Git folder dialog

 PATCH operations updating /repos/id from Repos API